thatstoasty/mist/README.md

 ## Styles

 You can apply text formatting effects to your text by setting the rules on the `Style` object then using that object to render your text.
+Setting a new style **copies** the current style and applies the new rule to it.
+This means you can chain multiple styles together, without worrying about modifying the original.

 ```mojo
 import mist